-3 Flashcard Types to Speed Up Flashcard Creation
+3 Flashcard Types To Speed Up Anki Flashcard Creation

-Today, I wanted to show you three new types of flashcards that I’ve been using lately to learn Spanish, along with a new flashcard model for Anki that will let you create these three new flashcards really quickly.
+Today, I wanted to show you 3 new types of flashcards that I’ve been using lately to learn Spanish, along with a new flashcard model for Anki that will let you create these new flashcards really quickly.

 I’ll start by showing you what the cards look like, and then I’ll show you how to make them using the new card model.